gslance/wow-custom-launcher/README.md

 # Custom World of Warcraft Launcher
-This is a cuustom launcher meant for private servers running the popular MMORPG.
+This is a custom launcher meant for private servers running the popular MMORPG.

 ### Features
 - Downloads latest MPQ patch files for users.